🌲 Front Range Plant FinderPlant finder

 Is Meadow sage / wood sage good for the Colorado Front Range?

-Yes.
-Meadow sage / wood sage is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+Yes, Meadow sage / wood sage is a well-suited groundcover for Colorado's Front Range.

 How big does Meadow sage / wood sage get?